 As a result, legacy banking institutions that launch their Banking as a Service platform not only make up against encroaching Fintech but further increase their revenue streams.
 The revenue arises from either imposing a monthly fee for BaaS usage or going a la carte way and charging for specific services used.

-What about BaaS in the Fintech context?
+What about BaaS in the Fintech Industry?

 Open banking has unfolded a whole new level of profits and infrastructure sharing.
 Therefore, countries had to exert authority by introducing various banking regulations to guarantee consumer data safety.
 This led to higher expectations from the consumer viewpoint for financial industries and data sharing.